spider-tronix/spidey-suite/spideyboot/PROTOCOL.md

 - Sending ```first signature``` byte
 - Sending ```second signature``` byte
 - Sending ```third signature``` byte.
 And so on ...
-- Finally, it sends the ```SPIDEY_ACKNOWLEDGE``` character which corresponds to ASCII character **ACK**.
+- Finally, it sends the ```SPIDEY_ACKNOWLEDGE``` character, which corresponds to ASCII character **ACK**.

 ### Loading address of the page:

 Either for writing or reading from a page, its address is to be loaded first.
-To do so the programmer sends:
+To do so, the programmer sends:
 - ```SPIDEY_LOAD_ADDRESS``` character which corresponds to ASCII Character **ENQ**
 - ```SPIDEY_NODE_ACK``` character which corresponds to the ASCII character **BS**
 - ```Low byte``` of the Address